Skip to main content

 Before starting, ensure you have:

-1. A running Blnk server instance (e.g. at http://localhost:5001).
+1. A running Blnk Core instance (e.g. at http://localhost:5001).

 2. An API key for Blnk (replace YOUR_API_KEY in the code examples).
 Required for authenticated requests.

+To prepare for the rest of this tutorial, read our Building a Wallet with Blnk tutorial if you haven’t already.
 This resource will walk you through creating ledger balances for accounts in Blnk, which are essential for implementing deposits, withdrawals, and other financial operations covered later in this tutorial.

 Handling deposits

+When using Blnk to manage deposits, you can track the sources of your deposits—such as Stripe, Acme Bank, or others—directly in your ledger, enabling more detailed and accurate reporting.
 As illustrated in the map below, each source can be assigned to an internal balance, which will be reflected as the value of the source field in your transaction request.
 Fees (1% of the deposit amount, capped at $5) are deducted and tracked separately.
+Handling deposits map Explore the map yourself here From our map, we can verify:

 • The source of the deposit, for example, @AcmeBank if it originates from Acme Bank.